-Day-trips from Geneva is easy to arrange or book tours for stressfree excursions especially to sights not easily reached on public transportation.
+Day trips from Geneva are easy to arrange or book tours for stress-free excursions especially to sights not easily reached on public transportation.

 Traveling in the Lake Geneva region is easy but many day-trip tours and excursions are also available and a good idea for sights requiring complicated transfers and connections.
 Bus tours allow seeing multiple destinations on a single day and also give easy access to popular sights on busy days.
 Tours, experiences, and adventures are highly seasonal with more available during summer.
-GetYourGuide is a good source for traditional tours while Airbnb often has interesting experiences and adventures on offer.
+GetYourGuide is a good source for traditional tours.

 Day-Trips, Tours, and Adventures in the Lake Geneva Region

 Popular tours in Geneva city include amongst others chocolate, cheese fondue, and the international quarters.
-Photogenic spots and Instagram-inspired locations are increasingly popular, as is an alternative view of Geneva guided by students.
+Photogenic spots and Instagram-inspired locations are increasingly popular.

-Top day-trip destinations from Geneva include Lausanne (Olympic Museum), Montreux (Chaplin’s World), Swiss Riviera, Chateaux de Chillon, and Yvoire (summer only) on the shores of the lake.
+Top day-trip destinations from Geneva include Lausanne (Olympic Museum), Vevey (Chaplin’s World, Alimentarium, Swiss Camera Museum), Montreux, Swiss Riviera, Chateaux de Chillon, and Yvoire (summer only) on the shores of the lake.
 Very popular tours further inland are to marvelous medieval Gruyeres (often including Cailler chocolate factory in Broc).
-A similar excursion includes the panoramic Golden Pass Express train from Montreux as part of the tour, or try a countryside hike that include many sights not seen by bus parties.
+A similar excursion includes the panoramic Golden Pass Express train from Montreux as part of the tour.
 A very long day trip to Interlaken (Jungfraujoch) and several mountain peaks such as Glacier 3000 are also possible from Geneva.

 Day-Trips and Adventures from Montreux and Lausanne